Find the Best Tankless Water Heater Installation Contractors Near You

 Can a tankless water heater save me money?

-Yes, a tankless water heater can save you money on your energy bills over time by heating water only when needed.
+Yes, a tankless water heater can save you money by reducing wasted energy over time by reducing or eliminating standby heat loss.
 According to the Department of Energy, tankless water heaters are 24%–34% more energy efficient than conventional storage tank water heaters. .
-If you take frequent, long showers or have larger hot water requirements, you could save hundreds of dollars per year.
+Your actual savings will depend on your hot water usage habits and local utility rates.

 How do I choose the right tankless water heater?

-Choosing the right tankless water heater involves balancing various needs, such as:
+Choosing the right tankless water heater involves considering various factors, such as:

-• Flow Rate (GPM): Choose a unit with a flow rate that can adequately provide warm water (the number of fixtures operating at the same time).
+• Flow Rate (GPM): Choose a unit with a flow rate that can adequately provide warm water (the number of sinks, showers, etc. you use simultaneously).

 • Energy Factor (EF) or Uniform Energy Factor (UEF): Look for a higher EF or UEF number to get the most cost-effective hot water.